OPEN 7 AM - 10 PM 7 DAYS.

 Termites (White Ants) are prehistoric and have existed for millions of years and believe it or not the closest insect they are related to are cockroaches.
 Termites belong to the insect order of isoptera meaning "iso" meaning equal and "ptera" meaning wings, referring to the reproductive termite known as alates or flying termites which have wings that are similar shape, and venation of the four wings.

 Termites live in a protected subterranean or enclosed environment made of dirt and partially digested wood or cellulose .
-Some termite species live in a nest with a hardened external shell above the ground ( Nasutitermes ) , but the most destructive species we have in Sydney have nests below ground level ( Coptotermes and Schedorhinotermes) .
+Some termite species live in a nest with a hardened external shell above the ground or up a tree ( Nasutitermes ) , but the most destructive species we have in Sydney have nests below ground level in the root ball of a tree or under a cement slab ( Coptotermes and Schedorhinotermes) .

 The interior of the nest is maintained between 25 and 30 degrees Celsius with high humidity.
 Bright light or open air will cause the termites to die of dehydration, so the majority of termites in a colony live in constant darkness, except for swarming termites which fly outside to establish new colonies.

 Termites (White Ants) are social insects and there a multiple castes within the colony, alates, Queen, King, nursery, soldiers and workers.
 Termites live in a central colony and radiate out from there approximately 100 metres in search of food (timber or cellulose material).
 The worker termites particularly digest the cellulose materials before returning to the nest to feed the colony.

 This is what causes damage to our buildings and bank accounts as many Sydney-siders will attest and unfortunately it can happen in a matter of months.
 That is why a termite inspection in Sydney is recommended at least once a year.